matbour/guardian/CONTRIBUTING.md

 Feel free to editing anything, but remember that:
 - The `package.json` `version` field has to be synced with the `composer.json` `version` field.
-- If you edit the README.md or the contributing/README.md, run `npm run docs:export` to sync the files with the root files. **Never edit the repository documentation files directly.**
+- If you edit the README.md or the contributing.md, run `npm run docs:export` to sync the files with the root files. **Never edit the repository README.md or CONTRIBUTING.md files directly.**